Richl-lab/recognize-unusual-logins/maintenance/README_PYTHON_ML.md

 	    columns = features.columns.values.tolist()

-	    if "Stunde" in columns:
+	    if "hour" in columns:
 		hours, features = pp.convert_hours(features)

-	    if "Tag" in columns:
+	    if "day" in columns:
 		days, features = pp.convert_days(features)

 	    if not load_model: